-A first-of-its-kind guide for city projects and policies on sourcing wood to benefit climate, environment, and society
+A first-of-its-kind guide that helps cities source wood to benefit climate, environment, and society

 Sustainable Wood for Cities simplifies wood sourcing for city officials and helps them compare the impacts of different sourcing strategies.
 Based on project goals and constraints, the interactive framework takes users through a step-by-step process to guide wood choices towards the most sustainable option.
-This is facilitated via eight sustainability Pathways that can be explored and combined into a project Strategy to maximize synergies and benefits.
-An interactive matrix allows for easy comparison of different strategies, and also simplifies the engagement of diverse decision-makers in the process.
+Eight pathways are explored and a subset selected to create a project strategy that maximizes synergies and benefits.
+An interactive matrix allows for the easy comparison of different strategies and the engagement of diverse decision-makers in the process.

-Wood is growing in popularity—increasingly seen as a climate-friendly replacement for carbon-intensive materials like concrete, steel and aluminum for large urban buildings and smaller-scale infrastructure.
-Trees remove CO2 from the atmosphere, which remains stored in wood for as long as the material remains intact.
+Wood is growing in popularity.
+It is increasingly seen as a climate-friendly replacement for carbon-intensive materials like concrete, steel, and aluminum for large urban buildings and smaller-scale infrastructure.
+Trees remove carbon dioxide from the atmosphere, which remains stored in wood for as long as the material remains intact.
 Using sustainable, responsibly sourced wood can help to conserve forests, potentially producing massive climate and biodiversity benefits.

-However, wood production can also drive deforestation and emit carbon if it is produced unsustainably, used wastefully, disposed of improperly, or causes forest degradation or permanent deforestation of carbon and biodiversity-rich forests.
-For wood to be considered “sustainable” in terms of climate, biodiversity and human wellbeing it should address four areas: forest impact, socioeconomic integrity, carbon storage, and life-cycle comparisons.
+However, wood production can also drive deforestation, emissions, and biodiversity loss if it is produced unsustainably, used wastefully, disposed of improperly, or causes forest degradation or permanent deforestation.
+For wood to be considered “sustainable” in terms of climate, biodiversity, and human well-being it should address four areas: forest impact, socioeconomic integrity, carbon storage, and life-cycle emissions.
 Engaging with the complete production system of wood products must be the foundation of a sustainable sourcing strategy.

-Watch the recording of our 2021 London Climate Action Week event here!
+Watch the recording of our 2021 London Climate Action Week event on Sustainable Wood for Cities.